 History, tourist information, and nearby accommodation

-On a quite country lane south of Ranworth, in the heart of the Norfolk Broads, stands the 14th century tower of All Saints Church, Panxworth.
+On a quiet country lane south of Ranworth, in the heart of the Norfolk Broads, stands the 14th-century tower of All Saints Church, Panxworth.

 We know very little about the original medieval church, except that it was said to be in a state of disrepair as early as the 16th century.
 Panxworth was always a small village, and the church was located well away from the main part of the village.
 The fact that Ranworth church was so close probably contributed as well to falling congregations.

-A few local businessmen put up 500 pounds to have architect J. Watson build a new nave and chancel, joined to the existing medieval tower.
+A few local businessmen put up £500 to have architect J. Watson build a new nave and chancel, joined to the existing medieval tower.
 The new church was finished in 1847.
 Unfortunately, hopes that the small village could support the church proved overly optimistic.

 In 2005 the tower was struck by lightning and it seemed it would have to be pulled down for safety's sake.
 Thankfully funding was obtained to strengthen the tower walls, and the structure was spared.

 The site has been managed by the Blofield and District Conservation Group (BADCOG) since 1992.
 BADCOG tries to keep the site clear of litter and has an annual work-party each autumn to rake and clear shrub.
 Given its location near woodland, it is no surprise that the tower appears to be used by owls.

 There is limited parking on the northbound road verge, opposite the tower.

 I wasn't aware of Panxworth Tower, though I've visited the Ranworth area numerous times.
 I discovered the tower by complete accident when I was visiting Ranworth church late on a May evening.
 After I left the church I set my satnav for my holiday cottage and it directed me up the minor road towards Panxworth.